I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Terrible Army Food

-These places were holding camps where soldiers were kept ready for action until needed at the front to replace those who had been killed or wounded.
+These places held camps where soldiers were kept ready for action until needed at the front to replace those killed or wounded.

 “A trio of unwashed characters broke up loaves of bread and tossed a chunk to each man, the size of your chunk depending on your luck.
 Another pair poured each man a tin of cold, greasy tea, and you received a piece of stringy meat in your mess tin top.”